我 me: yipkaichuns (at) gmail (dot) com

 I am intrigued by the things immediately around me: family, own identity, vicinity – matters of home and origin.
 My art shares my exploration of these matters; my art gives voice to personal and alternative histories.
 I am always for the locality.

 From neglected local history (of the past generation of Chinese immigrants), overlooked banality (of Soviet residential buildings), to imaginary correlations (of scenes of my hometown in a distant village on another continent), I investigate them with research and documentation informed by cultural studies and ethnography.
 The research-based process determines the materials and the form of my works, which are often mixed-media installations.
 Sound and language (spoken or written) are two recurring elements in his works.
-In addition, I always favours working outside of the white cube for the openness and possibilities.
+I always favour working outside of the white cube for the openness and relationship to everyday life.
 Although the subjects and forms of my works are diverse, the concern about memory and history and the presence of my own experience are consistent.

 Rather than objects, I consider my works as experiences for audience to actively engage and resonate.
 Audience often finds my works honest, intimate and spiritual.
 In fact, art is a way for me to (re)connect to people.
-With my art, I hope to unravel the taken-for-granted and neglected, recreate lost connections and reimagine alternatives in everyday life; I hope to evoke audience to realise possibilities and alternatives, however small they are.
+With my art, I hope to unravel the taken-for-granted and neglected, recreate lost connections, and evoke possibilities and alternatives in daily life.

 Curation is an extension of my artistic practice.
 In curation, I pose questions about and experiment with contemporary exhibition making, curatorship, and alternative space and happening models.
-I bridge art forms and dissolves conventional boundaries — between art making and curation, the traditional and the contemporary, art and other disciplines.
+I dissolve conventional boundaries — between different art forms, art making and curation, the traditional and the contemporary, and art and other disciplines.